 As life happens, we naturally pick up responsibilities and build routines.
-We go to school, work, gym, tan, laundry… wait what.
-Everything is fine for awhile until one morning we suddenly wake up and ask ourselves, “What am I doing with my life?
+We go to school, work, gym, blah, blah blah.
+Everything is fine for a while until one morning we suddenly wake up and ask ourselves, “What am I doing with my life?
 Am I even happy?
 Do I feel fulfilled?”

-I recently read about ikigai, (pronounced ick-ee-guy – if that’s not the cutest word idk what is) a Japanese concept that roughly translates to “reason for being.”
+I recently read about ikigai, (pronounced ick-ee-guy – if that’s not the cutest word I don’t know what is) a Japanese concept that roughly translates to “reason for being.”
 It’s what makes us energized for every new wakening day.
 Kind of like carpe diem, but with intention.
 Our ikigai drives us to feel inspired and motivated to lead a purposeful life.

 Fortunately, many of us are becoming increasingly sensitive to the feeling of fulfillment.
 Take millennials, for example.
 They are more inspired to work for a purpose than a paycheck.
 Money isn’t bad or evil, but is it worth slaving away at your desk completing meaningless work to have a bit of cash?
 Many are saying no.